nicolasfara/pulverization-introduction/content/home/slides.md

 ## Opportunities and challenges

-The growth of the **Internet of Things** (IoT) lead to the need of transferring, processing and storing an unpredictable amount of data.
+The growth of the **Internet of Things** (IoT) lead to the need of transferring, processing and storing an unpredictable amount of data

 **Cloud computing** as an established technology for storing and processing data for a variety of application.
 Has some limitation in _real-time_ and _low-latency_ applications.